nojronatron/ExploreRssFeed/README.md

 - Make the cache timeout configurable (examples: appsettings, environment variable, or simply adding a push-button to clear current cache).
 - Upgrade to .NET 9
 - Upgrade .NET Aspire to 9.3
+- Update Entity Model to calculate the route when requested, rather than store it.

 ## References and Kudos